bztsrc/phppe3/README.md

 PHP Portal Engine - single file framework
 =========================================

 PHPPE is a minimalistic, yet feature-full micro-framework and CMS.
-The framework's core is a single file and only 64k in size, so small, that it fits on your clipboard!
+The framework's core is a single file and only a few kilobytes in size, so small, that it fits on your clipboard!
 Unlike other existing OpenSource PHP frameworks, PHPPE was written with security, MVC, [KISS principle](http://en.wikipedia.org/wiki/KISS_principle) and no dependency at all in mind.
 As being a micro-framework, it won't solve all of your web-development oriented tasks, but will definitely solve the most common ones and make your life easier.
 It's not bloated, and with simplicity cames stability and high performance.

-Of course one single file is very limited, so here's the PHPPE Pack (~100KiB) to save the day and give you an easy start.
+Of course one single file is limited, so here's the PHPPE Pack (~100KiB) to save the day and give you an easy start.
-Includes normalize.css and JQuery2 to standardize views; eye candies like image zoomer, pop-up divs; SQL Query Builder, CSV, RSS and JSON output, Email interface and even more!

-For full CMS capability install the Content Editor too with PHPPE CMS (70KiB), because PHPPE Core on it's own serves contents only.
+For full CMS capability you'll also need the Content Editor with PHPPE CMS (70KiB), because PHPPE Core on it's own only serves contents.

-See documentation for more (phppe3.html above) or visit the site [http://phppe.org/](http://phppe.org).

 Features
 --------
-This 64k bytes of PHP code will give you:
+This 80k bytes of PHP code will give you:
 - Stand alone environment, optional dependencies only.
 Single file deployment.
-- Very low footprint, can run on a [Raspberry Pi](https://www.raspberrypi.org/)
 - [PHP Composer](https://getcomposer.org/) compatibilty
 - Can be used as CGI (Apache and nginx), from CLI and also as a library just out-of-the-box
+- Very low footprint, can run on a [Raspberry Pi](https://www.raspberrypi.org/)
 - Has modular, easy to expand structure
 - Self consistency check and diagnostics (even fix!)
 - Environment auto-detection (like base url, browser's language, timezone and screen size)
 - Clever, regular expression capable and filterable, standard URL to class::method routing mechanism
 - PDO driven Database abstraction layer with transparent on demand scheme installation
-- Convient and easy to use controller interface
+- Convient and easy to use controller and ORM model interface
 - Fast and safe templater system for views
-- Powerful caching with integrated [memcached](http://memcached.org/) support (can use others as well with Extensions)
+- Powerful caching with integrated [memcached](http://memcached.org/) and file cache support
 - Automatic form data validation and security checks
 - Access control lists
 - Multilanguage support
 - Logging to files as well as to syslog
-- Library for common tasks with exactly 42 functions :-)
-- Monitoring support (nagios can get status info and benchmark statistics easily from it's output)
+- Monitoring support (nagios can get performance and status info easily from it's output)
 - Thumbnail generation and image manipulation support (with libGD)
 - Built-in Content Server for CMS support
-- WYSIWYG web-based interface (editor available as an Extension)
 - Uses View layer to detect Models (flexibility you've never seen)

 Requirements
 ------------

-At least PHP 5.5 (5.6 recommended).
-If you install the full environment (with Pack, CMS and Extensions), no more than 768k disk space needed.
+At least PHP 7.0.
+If you install the full environment (with Pack, CMS, Extensions and Developer), no more than 768k disk space needed.

 Installation with Packagist
 ---------------------------
-1. Create a new project
+1. Create a new project that ships production version of the PHPPE framework with

     ``` sh
     $ composer create-project "bztsrc/phppe3"